Enchantment of the Seas: Refits

 In 2005, the Enchantment of the Seas was overhauled.
 Part of overhaul included stretching the vessel by cutting it in two amidship and adding a 73 ft long section.
 Enchantment of the Seas entered dry dock at Keppel Verolme shipyards in Rotterdam on 15 May 2005.
 The mid-body extension section was built at Aker Finnyards ahead of time, allowing the construction to be done in just over a month.

 The ship resumed service on 7 July 2005, less than two months after entering dry dock.
 The new section added included 151 new passenger cabins.

 In December 2012, Enchantment of the Seas went into drydock in Freeport, Bahamas for a further refurbishment.

 Incidents

 On 30 September 2009, while Enchantment of the Seas was berthed at Cozumel, Mexico, high winds pushed the cruise ship Carnival Legend against the side resulting in damage to both ships.
 A Royal Caribbean spokeswoman commented that the ship had minor damage to the stern and some railings.
-Both ships were able to depart to its next port of call after being inspected by port authorities.
+Both ships were able to depart to their next ports of call after being inspected by port authorities.